List of Underdog characters: Riff Raff

 Riff Raff is an anthropomorphic wolf gangster.
 He leads an unnamed gang that often carry out various crime waves until they are stopped by Underdog.
 In "The Vacuum Gun," Riff Raff and his gang were among the criminals that were recruited by Simon Bar Sinister.

+In keeping with the classic gangster image he likes to cultivate, Riff wears a greyish purple pinstripe suit with a white flower in the left lapel, a black shirt, a yellow tie, and black shoes.

 In the film, Riff Raff is portrayed as a Rottweiler.
 When he meets Shoeshine, he and his dog henchmen chase him around an alley in an attempt to eat him until he is found by Dan Unger, when they run away.
 They meet again with Polly (whom Riff Raff tries to flirt with) on the sidewalk.
 Around the end of the film, Shoeshine barks at Riff Raff enough to remove some of his fur and he and his henchmen run away again for the last time.
 In contrast to his role as a major villain on the series, Riff Raff is portrayed as more of a comic relief minor villain.

 Riff Raff is voiced by Allen Swift impersonating George Raft in the cartoon.
 In the film, Riff Raff was voiced by Brad Garrett.